Thomistic Institute

 The Doctorate in Sacred Theology (STD) is a specialized degree program in Thomistic studies.
 It offers a terminal degree (the ecclesiastical doctorate) that is granted by the authority and in the name of the Holy See.
 Candidates may specialize either in the domain of Thomistic systematic theology or Thomistic moral theology.

 Applicants must have previously obtained an STL to be considered for the STD.
-Applicants who do not have the STL may apply for the STL program and, after completion of that degree, may be admitted into the STD program.

 For more information, click here.